API Reference¶

 Base class used to define vocabulary types.
 All vocabulary types must inherit from this class.
 The

-vocabulary types are defined in the module bam_masterdata/vocabulary_types.py
+vocabulary types are defined in the module bam_masterdata/vocabulary_types.py.

-class contains a list of all terms
+The VocabularyType class contains a list of all terms defined for a VocabularyType, for

 internally represent the model in other formats (e.g., JSON or Excel).